ChandlerSwift/www/content/projects/light-switch.md

 layout: project
 title: "ESP8266 Light Switch: A Few Revisions"
 IncludeSyntaxStyles: true
-excerpt: In which I attempt to explain the many revisions of my ESP8266 light
+summary: In which I attempt to explain the many revisions of my ESP8266 light
     switch, as well as some of the cooler ways to control it.
 date: 2017-07-04
 ---